Enabling and disabling SIP, H.323, WebRTC and RTMP

 The configurable protocols are:

-- SIP over TCP and TLS, including MS-SIP (Lync / Skype for Business)
+- SIP over TCP and TLS, including MS-SIP (Skype for Business / Lync)

 - SIP over UDP (for incoming calls)

-WebRTC calls can originate from the Infinity Connect desktop client, the Infinity Connect Web App via Google Chrome, Microsoft Edge, Firefox and Opera browsers, and the Infinity Connect Mobile client.
+WebRTC calls can originate from the Infinity Connect desktop client, the Infinity Connect web app via Google Chrome, Microsoft Edge, Firefox, Opera and Safari (version 11 onwards) browsers, and the Infinity Connect mobile client.

-RTMP calls can originate from the Infinity Connect Web App via Internet Explorer and Safari browsers.
-The Web App will attempt an encrypted RTMPS connection first.
+RTMP calls can originate from the Infinity Connect web app via Internet Explorer and Safari (versions 6-10) browsers.
+The web app will attempt an encrypted RTMPS connection first.
 For a secure RTMP connection to be established, the SIP TLS FQDN must be configured on the Conferencing Node (via ) and it must match the Common Name of its TLS server certificate.
 If RTMPS fails, it will use an unencrypted connection for media.

 RTMP is also used when sending conference content to streaming and recording services.